Rudeus Greyrat: Response by Rifujin na Magonote

 The original author Rifujin na Magonote noted that there were several negative comments about how perverted Rudeus was in the series.
 In response, he said that in the series' beginning, he is "100%" perverted when being reborn and "0%" regarding seriousness.
 As a result, when the narrative progresses in the series, Rudeus becomes a more serious character but without erasing his original self.
 However, the anime omitted such event from the original novel, which makes the protagonist more perverted in comparison.
 In retrospect, when Rudeus lusts for Roxy in the first chapters, the author commented Rudeus was still not used to his new life and asked fans to look forward to future episodes where the protagonist starts developing more.
 When the anime was released, Rifujin na Magonote was surprised by the amount of negative comments by viewers.
 Still, he believes he managed to give Rudeus a good balance when it comes to his characterization.

+During the release of the anime's second season, a student of Rudeus buys a slave.
+Rudeus connects with her and gives her a name, Juliette.
+This led to several fans asking on Twitter why was Rudeus approving such act; Rifujin said that Rudeus has no hatred towards the idea of slavery due to the world he is exposed in the narrative and how it clashes with his original values.
+Rifujin's comment attracted controversial and negative response in media, which led him to clarifying that he does not condone slavery and neither does his character as "the original story is written with a kind of mild setting where it is accepted that".